New Voice Recording of Boko Haram Captive Leah Sharibu Brings Hope

 The audio was accompanied by a picture of Leah, clad in a light brown hijab, sitting on a mat in an undisclosed location.

-Leah was kidnapped on the evening of February 13, along with more than 100 other girls, when Boko Haram militants stormed a girls’ secondary school in the Nigerian town of Dapchi.
+Leah was kidnapped on the evening of February 13, along with more than 100 other girls, when an extremist group that is located primarily in Northern Nigeria militants stormed a girls’ secondary school in the Nigerian town of Dapchi.
 A month later, she was the only girl who wasn’t freed with the others because she refused to turn from her Christian faith and convert to Islam.

 When all of the girls were loaded on trucks to go home, Leah was not allowed to go.
 Leah’s mother, Rebekah Sharibu, shared with an Open Doors team member what one of the released girls had told her: